What's the 2024 Standard Deduction?

 The TCJA (which some people know as the “Trump tax cuts”) nearly doubled the standard deduction for all filing statuses.
 The law also reduced the benefit of, eliminated, or restricted some popular deductions, including charitable contributions, state and local taxes (SALT), and mortgage interest.
 As a result, many people didn’t have enough itemized deductions to exceed the higher standard deduction.

-It's important to know that, unless Congress takes action, the TCJA provisions are set to expire in 2025, so the standard deduction may revert to pre-2017 levels.
+It's important to know that unless Congress takes action, the TCJA provisions are set to expire in 2025.
+So, the standard deduction could revert to pre-2017 levels.

-This looming expiration has created uncertainty for taxpayers and financial planners and it's unclear right now, what will happen to the standard deduction amount after the election.
+This looming expiration created uncertainty for taxpayers and financial planners and it's unclear right now, what will happen to the standard deduction amount as a Republican-led White House and Congress prepare to take control.

 So, it's essential to stay informed about potential tax changes in the coming year.